s-pardox/Bio-AI-project/README.md

 done
 ```

-By default, every run produces few output lines on the screen and, at the end, saves the most relevant statistics on an external CSV file, inside the report/ folder.
+By default, every run produces few output lines on the screen and, at the end, it saves the most relevant statistics on an external CSV file (inside the report/ folder), as well on a remote WandB instance.

-### 3. Exploratory data analysis.
+### 3. Exploratory data analysis

 As third and final step, we developed a module to take care of data analysis, extracting data from WandB with the aim to generate summary aggregated graphs as well individual accuracy/diversity graphs.
 All the plots will be stored into the report/ folder.